YouSame2/dotfiles-manager/README.md

    - custom commands/plugins go in ➡ ./bootstrap/customs.sh
    > [!TIP]
    > Currently no method of matching brew recipes with choco installs.
 Next time you're installing a package just copy both, paste in bootstrap, then run dotfiles bootstrap. 👍🏽

+# 🙋🏽‍♂️ FAQ
+- **How do I update dotfiles-manager submodule?**

+  from dotfiles run `git submodule update --remote`

+- **Dotbot cannot link symlinks?**

+  I had this happen to me too, its annoying but you need to run terminal as admin

 # 📖 Resources